Jim Beatty: An All-American Miler

 JB: I said a long time ago that I believe it could go under 3:35, given a lot of factors that might not come about.
 Let’s say you take a very tall runner who’s not a great athlete.
 He can’t play basketball or football, but he has the right combination of speed and stamina for middle-distance running.
 He’s a great competitor, which you have to have.
 He then sets goals for himself.
 With these new kinds of tracks, there’s no question it can go under 3:40.
 You need someone like the sprinter Usain Bolt from Jamaica—make him a little taller, perhaps.
 Give him the right middle-distance training and he can go under 3:40.
 I’m very much convinced of that.
 A lot of people don’t understand with middle-distance running you have got to have a good blend of inherited speed and inherited stamina.
 You have to combine those two and train—that’s what you need.
 But as to the future of the race, there used to be a time when everyone in the United States knew the one Mile run.
 They knew the 100-yard dash had the fastest man in the world and they knew the one Mile run as the test of endurance and stamina.
-They also knew of the glory of the one Mile run.
-People don’t know that anymore.
+They also knew of the glory of the Mile.
+People don’t know that as much anymore.

 BBTM: You had mentioned the perfect Miler being tall.
 You were a shorter runner.
 Did you ever feel you had to make up for your height?

 JB: No. Not really.
 I once told someone I never stood at a starting line and looked an opponent in the eye.
 I always had to look up.
 That was from the very beginning when I was in high school.
 It never factored into my mind as a detriment.
 Part of the reason was, as a reason, where I grew up, kids played all the sports in high school.
 I played a lot of basketball and was a point guard.
 I made an All-Star league in North Carolina.
 I was always a short point guard, but it never factored into my mentality.
 I always felt like there was a level field for all of us.
 One thing about me was that I was always a good competitor.
 It didn’t matter what the others thought.
 I was a good competitor.
 I always saw winning in front of me.
 I never saw losing in front of me—always winning.
 That’s a psychological trait that you carry with you from one sport to the other.
-I certainly did that in track when I ran the one Mile and two Mile.
+I certainly did that in track when I ran the Mile and 2 Mile.

 BBTM: Describe the role of Coach Igloi in regards to your indoor Mile record.
 What was he doing before and during the race?

 JB: Igloi’s modus operandi was always to never tell you what the strategy was before any race.
 Somewhere between five and fifteen minutes before the race, he would tell you what his plan was for the race.
 His plan was for you to execute.
 On that particular evening, he got Jim Grelle, myself and Laszlo Tabori together and then laid out the plan and also the times for each quarter mile.
 Igloi told Tabori that he would go first and run 58 to 59 [seconds] and I would take over and come in at 1:58-1:59 for the half-mile.
-Then Grelle would take over and get us to a three-minute three-quarter mile.
+Then Grelle would take over and get us to a 3-minute three-quarter mile.
 After that, it was every man for himself.

 Like I said before, when I felt the pace drop, I took over from the three-quarter mile point.
 But that was the way Igloi operated.
 He, of course, knew way ahead of time what he was going to do.
 He didn’t want to put any pressure on the athletes until right before the race.
 It was kind of a shock therapy and you were ready to go.
 At the time, I had just come back from Europe.
 I had a slight strain in my right buttocks from slipping in Warsaw, Poland.
 It wasn’t detrimental to my running, but I took some time off to just let it heal.
 I was just jogging.
 And so I came up to Igloi and told him what I wanted to do.
 I asked him a simple question.
 This was around early October.
 I said I wanted to be the first man to run an indoor 4:00 Mile.
 Do we have enough time to be in peak condition?
 Coach Igloi closed his eyes and he started charting my workouts.
 He opened up his eyes and in broken English, said, “We have time.”
 That’s all he said.
 He closed his eyes again and was going through the sequence once again of not just my races, but also my indoor seasons.
-Then he opened up his eyes again and said, “We will run under a 4:00 Mile at the L.A.
-Times Indoor Meet.”
+Then he opened up his eyes again and said, “We will run under a 4:00 Mile at the LA Times Indoor Meet.”